repeat/bugzilla-tw/template/readme.txt

-Bugzilla 3.2.6 Chinese, traditional (zh-TW) language pack files
+Bugzilla 3.4.5 Chinese, traditional (zh-TW) language pack files

 FAQ for non-Chinese speakers

 Q. What is the difference between the bugzilla-tw project in SourceForge.net and in Google Code?
 A. The SourceForge.net one seems not maintained by anyone anymore.

-Q. Will there be language pack for doc/ ?
+Q. Will there be language pack for doc/?
-A. No, at least not now.
+A. No plans for that.

 Q. How to contact the localizer?
 A. Please use "New Issue" in Google Code [http://code.google.com/p/bugzilla-tw/issues/list] and create one.